cnlohr/minimdnsd/README.md

 ### Build process
  * `make`
-optionally
- * `make install` to install it to /usr/local/bin/minimdnsd
+ * or, optionally `make install` to install it to /usr/local/bin/minimdnsd

 ## Things I learned